The 2022 Grants are now Closed.

 |Community Economic Activators||X||X|

-To receive your Grant money and for the City to better understand how your event has impacted our community and how the City’s grant funding has made a difference in the delivery of your event, we require you to complete and submit the following 3 forms: Post Project/Event Evaluation form, Statement of Accountability and “Snapshot of Success” on or before December 17th* of the year the grant was awarded to and sent to: .
+To receive your grant money and for the City to better understand how your event has impacted our community and how the City’s grant funding has made a difference in the delivery of your event, we require you to complete and submit the following 3 forms: Post Project/Event Evaluation form, Statement of Accountability and “Snapshot of Success” on or before December 17th* of the year the grant was awarded to and send to: .